 Tree Plantation HIGH YIELD Friut Tree Production Per Acre

 New high-density planting methods developed by Tree Plantation can double production compared to a conventional orchard growing the same number of trees.
 In addition, new irrigation technology lessens water usage without lowering production.
-Important in water challenged areas of the world where many farmers are losing their nut orchards to state imposed water rationing.
+Growing the same with less water is important to farmers losing their nut orchards because of state imposed water rationing.

 Fruit Tree Production Comparisons Per Acre

 Nut production also depends on several other factors including stem length, straightness and well-balanced branching.
-A straight nut tree stem produces more fruit; sometimes as much as three times the overall production of a twisted or crooked stem.
+A straight nut tree stem produces more nuts; sometimes as many as three times the overall production of a twisted or crooked stem.
 To encourage the development of straight nut tree stems, a defined leader should be selected to be nut bearing.
 Defined leaders are stems that are not only straight but display fast, vigorous growth.
-They also should be the longest of all the stems growing from the main trench and secondary branches.
+They also should be the longest of all the stems growing from the main trunk and secondary branches.
 Properly pruned trees will grow many well-balanced branches that will become big producers year after year.
-It is important that secondary and tertiary nut yielding branching grow parallel and level to one another to maximize yields and promote balanced growth.
+It is important that secondary and tertiary nut yielding branching grow parallel and level to one another to promote balanced growth and maximize yield.

 Types Of Nut Trees

-Types of nut trees that benefit from Tree Plantation plant propagation and water saving technologies include Walnut, Hazelnut, Almond, Macadamia, Pecan, Pistachio, Lychee trees, Cashew trees and Chestnut trees.
+Types of nut trees that benefit from our plant propagation and water saving technologies include Walnut, Hazelnut, Almond, Macadamia, Pecan, Pistachio, Lychee, Cashew and Chestnut trees.

 Pecan Trees - types of nut trees

 Pecan trees are Texas trees.
 Texas dominates Pecan production in the United States.
 In Texas, about 80 Pecan trees are planted per acre.
 Given the right climate and sufficient water, an acre can produce between 60,000 and 80,000 Pecans per acre.
-Like most areas of the Southwest, Texas is suffering from years of drought, which has had an impact on overall Pecan production.
-Tree Plantation has developed an intensive farming technique that grows more almonds using less water.
+Like most areas of the Southwest, Texas is suffering from years of drought, which has had an impact on overall Pecan production - down 50% from just 10 years ago.
+Tree Plantation has developed an intensive farming technique that grows more pecans using less water.
 Types of Pecan trees suitable for this system include Stuart pecans, Moreland pecans, Desirable pecans, Elloit pecans, Cape Fear pecans and Candy Pecans.

 The same water saving technology can be used to grow Pecans in a backyard setting.